mirror-shades/doxa/README.md

 # Doxa Programming Language [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/mirror-shades/doxa)

-Doxa is inspired by Nagaarjuna's four cornered logic, known as Catuṣkoṭi.
+Doxa is inspired by Nagarjuna's four cornered logic, known as Catuṣkoṭi.
 Doxa does not use bools but instead tetras.
 A tetra (short for tetralemma) is a logical value with four possible states or corners:

 ```
 P (true)